 “[The report shall] assess how foreign countries use and mine virtual currencies, including identifying the largest state and private industry users and miners of virtual currency, policies foreign countries have adopted to encourage virtual currency use and mining, and how foreign countries could be strengthened or undermined by the use and mining of cryptocurrencies within their borders…”

 The bill states that the types and values of various cryptocurrencies mined over a six-year period, both domestically and internationally, should also be included in the report.

 “[The report shall] identify, to the greatest extent practicable, the types and dollar value of virtual currency mined for each of fiscal years 2016 through 2022 within the United States and globally, as well as within the People’s Republic of China and within any other countries the Secretary of the Treasury determines are relevant…”

 The Secretary of the Treasury’s report should also reveal the impact of cryptocurrency mining on the supply chain.

-“[The report shall] identify vulnerabilities, including those related to supply disruptions and technology availability of the global microelectronic supply chain, and opportunities with respect to virtual currency mining operations.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“[The report shall] identify vulnerabilities, including those related to supply disruptions and technology availability of the global microelectronic supply chain, and opportunities with respect to virtual currency mining operations.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action